List of coffee drinks: Decaffeinated

 Decaffeinated coffee grew in popularity over the last half of the 20th century, mainly due to health concerns that arose regarding the over-consumption of caffeine.
 Decaffeinated coffee, sometimes known as "decaf", may be drunk as regular brewed coffee, instant, espresso, or as a mix of regular caffeine beans and decaffeinated beans.
 Ludwig Roselius, a German coffee merchant and founder of the company Kaffee HAG, is credited with the development of commercial decaffeination of coffee.

 Other

+Avocado coffee

+Avocado coffee or kopi alpukat is an Indonesian coffee drink combined with avocado milkshake or commonly called jus alpukat.

 Caffè Medici

 A caffè Medici is a doppio poured over chocolate syrup and orange peel, usually topped with whipped cream.
 The drink originated at Seattle's historic Last Exit on Brooklyn coffeehouse.

 Café Touba

 Café Touba is the spiritual drink of Senegal, named after Cheik Ahmadou Bamba Mbacké (known as Serigne Touba) and the holy city of Touba in Senegal.
 During the roasting process, the coffee beans are mixed with grains of selim, and sometimes other spices, and ground into powder after roasting.
 The drink is prepared using a filter, similar to plain coffee.
 Sugar is often added before drinking.